Presentation Children's Home: Architecture

 The Presentation Children's Home employs elements of Collegiate Gothic architecture, a subcategory of Gothic Revival architecture.
 It sits on a concrete foundation at the corner of South Western Avenue and 15th Street in central Sioux Falls and faces east.
 Originally laid out in an H-pattern, its side wings protrude out past its main body.
 It is three stories tall; the first floor's exterior is encased in eight-course concrete blocks, while the second and third stories are crafted from bonded red bricks up to its concrete-capped parapet.
-The main entrance protrudes from the front façade; an arched doorway leads to a set of recessed doors, above with is a block of concrete carved with circular motifs.
+The main entrance protrudes from the front façade; an arched doorway leads to a set of recessed doors, above which is a block of concrete carved with circular motifs.
 The concrete extends up to the second-floor windows and double as sills; those windows on the third story have separate thin concrete sills.
 The simple rectangular windows are symmetrical on each face.
 Pillars extend up the corners of the building's faces and feature triangular concrete buttresses at the bottom of each floor.
 Built on a hill, the building has two entrances; the back entrance on its west side is actually the basement.
 Additionally, a concrete retaining wall runs along the east and north sides of the yard, interspersed with Sioux quartzite columns capped in more concrete.
 The western face includes two extensions as well as a brick chimney.
 Its flat roof is made of tar and gravel.

 Inside, the building was divided up into two wings and a connecting corridor.
 It contained 93 rooms, including five classrooms, two dormitories, a chapel, an infirmary, a laundry, a library, a kitchen, three dining rooms, several offices.
 The basement contained a playroom that was used when the weather was not adequate for outside recess; otherwise, the children were allowed to play outside on over 80 acre of yard area.
 The rooms were simple in design and decor, including the chapel, which contained statuettes of Mother Mary and Saint Joseph.